Zack Sabre Jr.: Professional wrestling style and persona

-Sabre's technical style primarily involves British catch wrestling and submission holds.
-He has won the Wrestling Observer Newsletter Bryan Danielson Award (Best Technical Wrestler)' for seven consecutive years.
-Sabre is a member of the TMDK faction.
+Sabre's technical style is based on World of Sport wrestling, with plentiful chain wrestling and submissions.
+He has cited Bret Hart, Koji Kanemoto, Johnny Kidd, Shinjiro Otani, Jushin Liger and Johnny Saint as inspirations for his wrestling style.
+He has won the Wrestling Observer Newsletter Bryan Danielson Award (Best Technical Wrestler) for seven consecutive years.
+Sabre has been the leader of the TMDK faction since 4 January 2023.